Ynarne99/Air_Quality_Prediction_Using_ARIMA/README.md

 Here is the link to access the cleaned dataset https://archive.ics.uci.edu/ml/datasets/Beijing+Multi-Site+Air-Quality+Data </p>
 <br>
 <h3><b>Project workflow</b></h3>
 <p>This project utilizes the Time Series model.
-The model we hope to succeed in training is a regression model and below are the steps we will go through in this colab notebook for this project:</p>
+In this model we hope to succeed in training is a model and below are the steps we will go through in this colab notebook for this project:</p>
+<p> Access the link for the notebook https://github.com/Ynarne99/Air_Quality_Prediction_Using_ARIMA/blob/main/PHASE-3/AIR_QUALITY_USING_ARIMA_FINAL.ipynb </p>
 <ul>
     <li>Import the neccessary libraries and loading the data</li>
     <li>Data preprocessing</li>